laclouis5/StructureDetector/README.md

 python src/convert_coreml.py <in_model.pth> --output <out_name.mlpackage>
 ```

-The Xcode CoreML model explorer claims a median prediction speed of 5 ms on my MacBook Pro M1 Pro using the ANE and 13 ms using the GPU.
+The Xcode CoreML model explorer claims a median prediction speed of 5 ms on a MacBook Pro M1 Pro using the ANE and 13 ms using the GPU.
 In practice, in a more realistic setting (sub-optimal though) I've been able to achieve 90 fps (11 ms) using the ANE.

+The CoreML model can optionally be quantized to reduce its storage size by specifiying either the `--quantize` or `--palettize` option.

 The performance can be benchmarked with `src/evaluate_coreml.py` and it is very close to the original network.